 Access: From Taipei Main Station, take a northbound train to Keelung.
 From there, you can take a Keelung Bus to Jinshan.
 Total time should be around 60-minutes.

-Taiwan Beaches – Recommended Resort for Jinshan Beach: The Loft Seaside Suites
+Recommended Resort at Jinshan Beach: The Loft Seaside Suites

 Located only 2km away from the gorgeous waves of Jinshan, the Loft Seaside Suites is the optimum accommodation choice for couples or small groups of friends who are after a relaxing getaway with all necessary amenities provided for.
 Depending on which accommodation choice you go for, you can even get a hot spa bath right in your room.
 Perfect for after those long days of exploring!